A Field Guide to the

 Hunting Style

 Burrow-dwelling ambush predator.
-Fangs parallel (orthognathous), strike downward.
+Fangs strike straight down (orthognathous).

 Habitat